 Payday loans - reasons to complain about your lender

 If a payday lender doesn't follow the rules, you can make a complaint.
-If you're not satisfied with the response or they don't get back to you within eight weeks, you can make a complaint to the Financial Ombudsman Service.
+If you're not satisfied with the response or they don't get back to you within 8 weeks, you can make a complaint to the Financial Ombudsman Service.

 What you can complain about

 You can make a complaint about your payday lender if: